-Consultation with EveryOne Home, the Alameda Countywide Continuum of Care, on the use of Emergency Solutions Grant (ESG) funds, began early in 2012, when representatives from the City of Berkeley, the City of Oakland, Alameda County Housing and Community Development Department (Urban County grantee), and the Executive Director of EveryOne Home worked together to implement the new ESG requirements in a way that would be consistent county-wide and would continue a collaboration which began in 2009 with the American Recovery and Reinvestment Act (ARRA) Homelessness Prevention and Rapid Rehousing (HPRP) funds.
+EveryOne Home is the Alameda Countywide Continuum of Care implementing agency that manages the use of Emergency Solutions Grant (ESG) funds since early in 2012.
+Representatives from the Cities of Berkeley and Oakland, Alameda County Housing and Community Development Department (Urban County grantee), and the Executive Director of EveryOne Home worked together to implement the new ESG requirements.
+The collaboration began in 2009 with the American Recovery and Reinvestment Act (ARRA) Homelessness Prevention and Rapid Re-housing (HPRP) funds and works to ensure consistency in implementing homeless programs county-wide.
 This collaboration resulted in the creation of the Priority Home Partnership (PHP), which was a county-wide program to implement HPRP.
-In order to learn from the best practices established by PHP, the group agreed to meet regularly to prepare for the submission of this Substantial Amendment and to coordinate around the use of future ESG funding via regular meetings and discussions with EveryOne Home.
+In order to learn from the best practices established by PHP, the group agreed to meet regularly to prepare the Substantial Amendment that details how the entities will coordinate the use of future ESG funding via regular meetings and discussions with EveryOne Home.
 Subsequent to those calls, on March 1, 2012, EveryOne Home held a community-wide meeting at which additional consultation and public input into the use of ESG funds was solicited.
 A series of meetings with EveryOne Home and the ESG grantees continued through the year and a coordinated ESG program was established and began implementation in early 2013.
-This coordinated program will use this same structure for FY 2017 ESG funding.
+This coordinated program will use this same structure for FY 2019-2020 ESG funding.